 “Not exactly like that, but hope that she develops some intelligence?”

-Jacky laughs.
+Jacky laughed.
 “Is that the most ironic thing in this world?”

 “At least you’re laughing now.”

 “I’m your girl, remember?”
-She reminds him, putting the magazine aside and lies on her stomach instead.
+She reminded him, putting the magazine aside and lied on her stomach instead.
 “You should go to sleep though.
 It was a long day today.”